 Taxes go towards the funding of government expenditure.
-In FY2012/13, the largest sector making up 49% of total Government Operating Expenditure is the Social Development Sector which includes expenditure in areas such as Education; Health; Social and Family Development; Communications and Information; Culture, Community and Youth; Environment and Water Resources; Manpower and National Development.
-The Security & External Relations Sector takes up the second largest share (43%) of total operating expenditure.
-The Economic Development Sector and Government Administration make up 5% and 3% of government operating expenditure respectively.
+In FY2013/14, the largest sector making up 52.7% of total Government Operating Expenditure is the Social Development Sector.
+The Security & External Relations Sector (which includes expenditure in areas such as Defence; Home Affairs; and Foreign Affairs) takes up the second largest share (38.4%) of total operating expenditure.
+The Economic Development Sector and Government Administration make up 5.1% and 3.8% of government operating expenditure respectively.

 In Singapore, the long-term objectives of government budgetary policy are: